-?
-The name, age, and address or location where the child or adult can be found and/or any other person responsible for their care;

-- ?
-The nature and extent of the ANE, including any evidence of previous ANE; - ?
-The identity of the suspected perpetrator; - ?
-The name and address of the reporter, if they choose to be identified; and c.
-Participant Training and Education.
-Describe how training and/or information is provided to participants (and/or families or legal representatives, as appropriate) concerning protections from abuse, neglect, and exploitation, including how participants (and/or families or legal representatives, as appropriate) can notify appropriate authorities or entities when the participant may have experienced abuse, neglect or exploitation.

-?
-Any other information that the person believes might be helpful in establishing the cause of the abuse, neglect, or exploitation.
+- The name, age, and address or location where the child or adult can be found and/or any other person responsible for their care: - The nature and extent of the ANE, including any evidence of previous ANE; - The identity of the suspected perpetrator; - The name and address of the reporter, if they choose to be identified; and - Any other information that the person believes might be helpful in establishing the cause of the abuse, neglect, or exploitation.

 Those who witness or discover a non-critical or critical incident shall report it using MWMA.
-It is the provider?s responsibility to contact all pertinent entities including but not limited to CM, law enforcement, and protective services.
+It is the provider's responsibility to contact all pertinent entities including but not limited to CM, law enforcement, and protective services.